Our Role & Responsibility to the Public

 Public Notices

-Below you will find public information related to complaints made to the College about the conduct of those health professionals registered with the College.
-The College provides notice of outcomes in relation to serious matters that result in limits or conditions on a registrant’s practice by consent or a suspension imposed by the College’s Discipline or Inquiry Committee.
+CHCPBC posts public information related to complaints made to the College about health professionals registered with the College.
+CHCPBC provides notice of outcomes in relation to matters that result in limits or conditions on a registrant’s practice by consent or a suspension imposed by the College’s Inquiry or Discipline Committee.
+CHCPBC also provides notice of matters that go by citation to the Discipline Committee.
+See Discipline Hearings below for the list of upcoming discipline hearings.

-NOTE: Pursuant to the Health Professions Act, a registrant’s name, and/or details of a case may be withheld when the matter involves the registrant’s health condition or as outlined in section 39.3(3) and 39.3(4) of the HPA.
+Pursuant to the Health Professions Act, a registrant’s name, and/or details of a case may be withheld when the matter involves the registrant’s health condition or as outlined in section 39.3(3) and 39.3(4) of the HPA.

 Audiologists